-If your company is already listed on another stock exchange, your company could qualify to dual-list on TSX or TSXV.
-Your company will need to consult with advisors and exchange staff and then file a Listing Application and a prospectus-level disclosure document.
+If your company is already listed on another stock exchange, your company can dual-list on TSX or TSXV.
+Your company will need to file a Listing Application and a prospectus-level disclosure document.
 Alternatively, if your company undertakes a financing on TSX or TSXV, it would then file a Listing Application along with your prospectus.
 A financing is the most effective way of establishing a broad shareholder base and a profile with the investment community when listing on a new market.
 Your company may be eligible for certain exemptions from regulatory requirements if you are a designated foreign issuer.
 More information can be found in National Instrument 71-102 in the Securities Act (Ontario).
 For more information on the dual-listing process, please consult our Guide to Dual-Listing on TSX and TSXV.